franciscovillaescusa/CAMELS/docs/source/Pk.rst

 - **IllustrisTNG**: This folder contains the power spectra of all the simulations of the IllustrisTNG suite.

-- **IllustrisTNG_DM**: Each simulation of the IllustrisTNG suite has an N-body counterpart.
+- **IllustrisTNG_DM**: Each simulation in the IllustrisTNG suite has an N-body counterpart.
 This folder contains the power spectra of those simulations.

 - **SIMBA**: This folder contains the power spectra of all the simulations of the SIMBA suite.

-- **SIMBA_DM**: Each simulation of the IllustrisTNG suite has an N-body counterpart.
+- **SIMBA_DM**: Each simulation in the SIMBA suite has an N-body counterpart.
 This folder contains the power spectra of those simulations.

 - **Number_of_modes.txt**.
 This file contains the number of modes in each k-bin.
 See below.